franreyn/pimaonline-strataui/docs/getting-started/introduction.md

 Visit our [GitHub Discussions page](https://github.com/franreyn/pimaonline-strataui/discussions) for updates and general discussions around using Strata UI.

-_Note: You will have to cretae a github accont in order to participate._
+_Note: You will have to create a github accont in order to participate._

 <div class="footer">
 	<p>&copy; 2024 Strata UI</p>